allenlam369/auction_api/README.md

 Auction_API
 ==================================================================================
-a skeleton RESTful API server for an auction system, by PHP and SLIM3
+a skeleton RESTful API server for an auction system, in PHP and SLIM3

 - Auction_api is a PHP auction system having Restful APIs to connect to various clients.
 - At this stage it is a skeleton system with limited features and functionalities.
 It's purpose is to demostrate how an auction system can be designed and implemented with Restful APIs.
 It can also be used as a base of further development.